SkoolNotes/Taproot/2020MUS201/KBhMUS150CriticalListeningJournal.md

 - Heavily duplicated vocals in background adds additional texture
 - Electric flute mixes traditional instrumentation with electro flow
 - Bold usage of silence

+# 12012020

+**You**

+- Creative use of the background precussion to create an innovative sequence
+- Synth serves are a more decorative element instead of the main idea of the song
+- Lyrics also strangely precussive and serves also to decorative the precussion of the song

+**Necessary Evil**

+- Vocals have the sound of reggae
+- Usage of tribalistic elements in the background percussion
+- Heavy echo + texured eq on the vocalso
+- Sudden distortion like Rock music

+**Sense**

+- Folk sounding background music
+- Traditionally pitch-bendy folk sound signature
+- Standard
+bl